Do What You Love and the Money Might Follow

 That’s what we’re taught in school.

-If you don’t immediately make money with your art after graduating from art school, which one of the explanations below is the reason:
+If you don’t immediately make money with your art after graduating from art school, then which one of the explanations below is the reason:

 - You’re not good enough.